reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 65. [Cross site scripting in a subdomain of newrelic.com](https://hackerone.com/reports/181528) to New Relic - 4 upvotes, $0
 66. [Stored XSS on BillingCountry parameter](https://hackerone.com/reports/182414) to New Relic - 4 upvotes, $0
 67. [SSL Padding Oracle On Downgraded Legacy Encryption (POODLE) Vulnerability](https://hackerone.com/reports/216271) to New Relic - 4 upvotes, $0
-68. [New Relic - Session Hijacking](https://hackerone.com/reports/137480) to New Relic - 3 upvotes, $0
+68. [Hyperlink Injection on adding active users](https://hackerone.com/reports/176494) to New Relic - 4 upvotes, $0
-69. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 3 upvotes, $0
+69. [New Relic - Session Hijacking](https://hackerone.com/reports/137480) to New Relic - 3 upvotes, $0
-70. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
+70. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 3 upvotes, $0
-71. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 3 upvotes, $0
+71. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
-72. [Unsafe HTML in reset password email](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
+72. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 3 upvotes, $0
-73. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
+73. [Unsafe HTML in reset password email](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
-74. [HOST HEADER INJECTION in rpm.newrelic.com](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
+74. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
-75. [Open redirection](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
+75. [HOST HEADER INJECTION in rpm.newrelic.com](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
-76. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
+76. [Open redirection](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
-77. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
+77. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
-78. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
+78. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
-79. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
+79. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
-80. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
+80. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
-81. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
+81. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
-82. [Open Redirect](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
+82. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
-83. [Sub domain issues.](https://hackerone.com/reports/183577) to New Relic - 3 upvotes, $0
+83. [Open Redirect](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
-84. [Hyperlink Injection on adding active users](https://hackerone.com/reports/176494) to New Relic - 3 upvotes, $0
+84. [Sub domain issues.](https://hackerone.com/reports/183577) to New Relic - 3 upvotes, $0
 85. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
 86. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
 87. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0